 What are the recommended settings for Instagram?

 Instagram prefers square or portrait formats.
-A resolution of 1080×1080 pixels for square videos or 1080×1350 pixels for portrait videos, with appropriate bitrates, ensures great quality and user engagement.
+A resolution of 1080×1080 pixels for square videos or 1080×1350 pixels for portrait videos, with appropriate bitrates, ensures excellent quality and user engagement.

 How do resolution and bitrate affect video quality?